Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 Watch our video below explaining the basics of bridging finance and how they can be used to fund a property purchase:

-With proper guidance and understanding at the outset, a bridge loan can be a far simpler solution and no riskier than any type of loan, as all types of loans pose some level of risk.
+With proper guidance and understanding at the outset, a bridge loan can be a far simpler solution and no riskier than any type of loan, as all types of loan pose some level of risk.

 However, bridging loans tend to be paid back within a year, making the repayment term much shorter than with a mortgage.